 - Creamy Oats are a fantastic warm and budget friendly breakfast during Winter.

-- adding a little butter to the edge of semi-hard cheese keeps it from drying out.
+- Rubbing a little butter to the edge of semi-hard cheese keeps it from drying out.

 - Grate your own cheese.